 You know, this economic situation has me thinking.
-Not a day goes by where I am not thankful for the good job I have, the great people I work with and all of the people that helped me get to this place in my career.
+Not a day goes by where I am not thankful for the good job I have, the great people I work with, and all of the people that helped me get to this place in my career.
 Hands down, the most influential company responsible for my leadership qualities and development was Vector.
-Here are a few of the powerful ways to improve your professional-self and get that promotion you’re wanting!
+Here are a few of the powerful ways to improve your professional self and get that promotion you’re wanting!

 Always build up your boss or manager in front of clients and co-workers.
-Even if their is turmoil between you and your boss, it’s no one else’s business.
+Even if there is turmoil between you and your boss, it’s no one else’s business.
 Let it go in front of clients and co-workers.

-Be early (10 minutes) – never late – for everything work related.
+Be early (10 minutes) – never late – for everything work-related.
 It is a sign that you are reliable.

 Don’t be shy.
 If you have something to add to a brainstorming session or group discussion – even a management meeting – speak up about your ideas.
 You never know what might be the ‘next best idea’.

 Bitch up.
-Naturally you will have complaints about an unfair client or a huge workload but never, ever complain to the staff below you in rank.
+Naturally, you will have complaints about an unfair client or a huge workload but never, ever complain to the staff below you in rank.
 You should only be getting them excited about the next step – so always complain to the person above you in rank.

 Always be on top of inventory.
 Self-explanatory.

-Be organized and be a great note taker.
-Saving notes from conference calls and meetings, saving emails – anything and everything – doesn’t make me a pack-rat.
+Be organized and be a great notetaker.
+Saving notes from conference calls and meetings, saving emails – anything and everything – doesn’t make me a packrat.
 It makes me darn good at my job.
 If I need to look back on a record of a client saying one thing and doing another, I have a backup source to stand behind.
-If you are a thrower-awayer you can’t have that confidence when confronting someone about a situation.
+If you are a thrower-awayer, you can’t have that confidence when confronting someone about a situation.

 Don’t cross the manager-friend line.
 Take it from my experience.
 Once your co-workers think of you as a friend more than a superior, you shot yourself in the foot.
-You will ask them to do something by deadline, and they will start coming up with excuses or expecting favors to extend deadlines just because you hung out and have a bond.
+You will ask them to do something by the deadline, and they will start coming up with excuses or expecting favors to extend deadlines just because you hung out and have a bond.